loganinsinga/soil-trace-elements/README.md

 scipy           1.13.0
 matplotlib      3.8.4
 scikit-learn    1.4.2
-Cartopy         0.22.0
+Cartopy         0.22.0 (the following are dependencies of Cartopy) geos            3.8.0 proj            9.3.1 pyproj          3.6.1 pyshp           2.3.1
+shapely         2.0.1

+Cartopy is the package use for making maps.
+It is recommended to use conda (instead of pip) to install Cartopy.

-3. Set up your local Python environment
+3. Set up and execute with your local Python environment

 ## Usage